HearAndNow

 (Emma Roijackers - violin, Hannah Strijbos - viola, Leonard Elschenbroich- cello, Vera Kooper - piano)

-R. Wagner - Movements of 'Tristan und Isolde' for piano trio
+R. Wagner - Movements of 'Tristan und Isolde' for piano quartet

-(Laura Rickard - violin, Rainer Crosett- cello, Vera Kooper - piano)
+(Laura Rickard - violin, Connie Pharoah- viola, Rainer Crosett- cello, Vera Kooper - piano)

 Intermission